Detection of Ongoing Mass Loss from HD 63433c, a Young Mini Neptune: Mass Loss Modeling

 Figure \ref{fig:slices} shows the orbital plane of our simulations.
 The outflow is initially somewhat spherically symmetric and still maintains this symmetry at $\sim10R_\Earth$, the approximate photospheric radius for metastable helium absorption.
 Around 50 $R_\Earth$ it loses this symmetry as gas emanating from the day side is pushed toward the night side by the stellar wind and radiation pressure.
 As we move radially outward from the planet in a direction perpendicular to the planet-star axis, the temperature is initially equal to the planetary equilibrium temperature, rises to a peak of a few thousand Kelvin, declines slightly, and then jumps to a few million Kelvin as the outflow encounters the 1 MK stellar wind in a shock.

 Figure \ref{fig:densities_states} (top) shows the number densities of various species radially outward from the planet along the direction of orbital motion.
 The bottom pane shows the temperature, radial velocity, sound speed, and hydrogen ionization fraction.
-Because the outflows from our planets are in the relatively vigorous hydrodynamic regime, we assume that the ratio of hydrogen to helium atoms remains fixed ($n_{H} / n_{He} = 10$) everywhere.
-We find that the triplet helium density, which controls helium absorption, peaks around 200 cm$^{-3}$ at 1.6 $R_p$ (c) or 120 ${\rm cm}^{-3}$ at 2.1 $R_p$ (b) before slowly declining further out.
+We find that the triplet helium density, which controls helium absorption, peaks around 200 cm$^{-3}$ at 1.6 $R_p$ (c) or 120 ${\rm cm}^{-3}$ at 2.1 $R_p$ (b) before slowly declining farther out.
 The neutral hydrogen density declines smoothly with increasing distance.
 The temperature rises to a maximum of 4000 K at 3 $R_p$ (c) or 7000 K at 4 $R_p$ (b) before slowly declining.
 The sound speed hovers around the 7-10 km/s typical of ionized hydrogen at several thousand Kelvin.
 At larger radii ($>5 R_p$), the outflow velocity asymptotes to $\sim$2 times the sound speed and the density falls roughly as $r^{-2}$, in accordance with the analytic Parker wind prediction.
 The neutral hydrogen fraction is nearly 1 at the surface, but declines to 50\% around 3 $R_p$, falling to $<$3\% at 15 $R_p$.